Skip to main content Skip to footer

 • Maintain Satisfactory Academic Progress (SAP).

-• Not be employed by the district as a "Teacher of Record".
+• Not be employed by the school district as a "Teacher of Record".
 "Teacher of Record" is defined as the certificated teacher who provides instruction, gives tests and quizzes, evaluates the pupil's performance and gives the pupil a grade.
 Michigan Department of Education considers a certificated teacher to be a person who has a valid certificate or permit.
 If the student teacher is working under a substitute teacher permit AND is providing instruction, giving tests and quizzes, evaluating the pupils' performance and issuing grades, the student teacher would not qualify for the MI Future Educator Stipend.

 • Not received the MI Future Educator Stipend before, UNLESS their education program specifically requires more than one semester of student teaching.